DinhN17/Refactoring-the-Starter-Code/README.md

 ## Description

-This Refactoring the Starter Code was created for a challenge which refactoring the starter code to meet accessibility atandards.
+This Refactoring the Starter Code was created for a challenge which refactoring the starter code to meet accessibility standards.
 It is a webpage consist of HTML, CSS.

 ## Screenshot